How to start a bounce house business and get jumping

 As you grow, you will need an "Event Technician."
 This person handles delivery, setup, and customer safety briefings.
 Plan to pay between $15 and $25 per hour, depending on your local market.
 This role is the face of your company on event day.

 Formal certifications are not standard in this industry.
 You should, however, train every team member on proper anchoring and emergency deflation procedures.
 Document this training for your insurance records.
-Some owners hire untrained help, which creates a serious safety risk.
+Untrained help is a serious safety risk, not a cost-saving shortcut.

 Streamline your daily workflow